realtimerealbook/ireal-parse/README.md

 ## Testing

 To test that your output matches the expected output, first configure `list.txt` to include the names of files you want to test.
-Ensure that the correctly parsed files are in `data_out_test/<filename>.json`, then run
+Create the directory `data_out_test/` in your home folder and ensure that the correctly parsed files are in `data_out_test/<filename>.json`, then run
 ```js
 node test
 ```